bekk/bekk-christmas/post/thecloud/have-a-merry-hybrid-christmas.md

 ## Conclusion

 Using Azure Hybrid Connections and Terraform Santa Claus and his team is able to start utilizing the cloud without having to perform a large lift-and-shift operation.
 The Hybrid Connection is quick and easy to setup, but unfortunately requires a couple of manual steps which results in some click-ops that Santa Claus would like to be without.
 Despite the manual steps, they manage to expose data from on-northpole and they have successfully started their cloud journey - whether the hybrid connection will remain as part of their infrastructure or not we'll have to see next Christmas.

-What we do know is that Santa motivates his developers for the cloud journey by promising them to appear twice on the nice-list as long as they contribute to move more of the infrastructure off-northpole and into the cloud.

 The complete Terraform for this can be found in the repository [here](https://github.com/espenekvang/hybrid-christmas).